 Hotels in Germany are abundant but normally quite pricey.
 A more affordable solution is a Pension which is a broad equivalent to a bed and breakfast and this is also a good way to meet some local people and get to integrate with the German culture a little more.

-Another good way to find budget accommodation in Germany is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Germany is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Germany.

 Entry Visa Requirements for Germany